lsteveol/orion/docs/source/base_components.rst

 Demux
 --------------
-``Demux`` implements
+``Demux`` implements a demux node where an input channel is steered between two output channels based on a select channel.

 Merge
 --------------
-``Merge` implementes a merge node where two mutually exclusive input channels are converted to a single output channel.
+``Merge`` implementes a merge node where two mutually exclusive input channels are converted to a single output channel.

 Barrier